vrutkovs/slides-developing-k8s-with-k8s/slides.md

 * Bundle vital cluster information and logs

-* Extendible with plugins
+* Extendable with plugins

 ![log bundle](imgs/log-bundle.jpeg)

 Note:

 Another common issue our developers have hit is troubleshooting.
 Usually customers just give us a random log line and expect us to find the culprit in seconds.
 Sometimes its not that simple, so we developed a tool which automatically collects necessary information - cluster version, operator status, pod logs, events and such.
 There are several teams creating additional products on top of OpenShift like Openshift Virtualization, so these teams have developed their own must-gather plugins to extend the collected minimum.